mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/oc.md

 - List pods in a project
 `oc get pods`

-- Logout from the current session
+- Log out from the current session
 `oc logout`